odwc-boatingaccess/SOBA-2024-Demo-App/README.md

 - [Edit the App Details][editAppDetails]
 - App Screens
   - By default, the app will auto-populate with 3 different screens:
-      - `BrowseScreen1`
-        - Displays data from the Reports Database
-        - Includes preloaded buttons and a search bar
+      - `BrowseScreen1`: Displays data from the Reports Database and includes preloaded buttons along with a search bar.
         - `Refresh 🔄`: initiates a sync with the connected database
         - `Sort 🔃`: sorts the list of database rows by alphabetical order
         - `Add ➕`: add a new entry to the database
-      - `DetailScreen1`
-        - View/Edit/Delete an entry from the database
+      - `DetailScreen1`: View/Edit/Delete an entry from the database
-      - `EditScreen1`
-        - Create a new entry using the connected database's schema
+      - `EditScreen1`: Create a new entry using the connected database's schema
 - [Customize the Reporting Screen (EditScreen1)][customizeReprotingScreen]
 - [Update the Report Details Screen (DetailScreen1)][updateDetailsScreen]
 - [Customize the Home Screen (BrowseScreen1)][customizeHomeScreen]